 Pour the egg mixture to distribute between all 12 muffin cups.
 They will be at least ¾ of the way filled.
 Sprinkle each egg bite with cheese, then place in the preheated oven.

-Baked for 15-20 minutes, (if you are using a silicone pan or silicone muffin liners it may take closer to 17-19 minutes).
+Bake: 13-15 minutes if you are using a greased metal pan, or if you are using silicone liners bake for 17-19 minutes.
 Use a fork to poke the top and see if they are fully cooked (they will be liquidy if they are not cooked) before removing them from the oven.
+Let the egg bites cool for 5 minutes before removing them from the pan (and silicone cups if using).
+This prevents them from breaking.

 - Chop the vegetables finely to get the flavor through the whole muffin!